stefanoverna/graphql8/guides/development.md

 ### Versioning

-GraphQL-Ruby does _not_ attempt to deliver "semantic versioning" for the reasons described in `jashkenas`' s post, ["Why Semantic Versioning Isn't"](https://gist.github.com/jashkenas/cbd2b088e20279ae2c8e).
+GraphQL8-Ruby does _not_ attempt to deliver "semantic versioning" for the reasons described in `jashkenas`' s post, ["Why Semantic Versioning Isn't"](https://gist.github.com/jashkenas/cbd2b088e20279ae2c8e).
 Instead, the following scheme is used as a guideline:

 - Version numbers consist of three parts, `MAJOR.MINOR.PATCH`